exclaves/exclaves.github.io/content/posts/2022-08-31-alta-via-1/index.md

 #### Notes

 Intermediate gravel.
 Dippers: the smallest waterfowl.
 A visit to the Marmot Parliament.
-I hiked to the highest craft brewery in Europe and all I got was this New England IPA.
+Fissures in the rocks and each one with a tiny perfect garden inside.
+"I hiked to the highest craft brewery in Europe and all I got was this New England IPA."
 Frogless in Fanes.
 Baby marmot sunset rainbow... too much.

 #### Vistas